 The Success and The Failures of Lefthanders in Sports

-Another obstacle that lefthanders face is that many righthanded tennis players don’t like to play against lefthanders.
-Righthanders are confused when they play against lefthanders because the ball comes from a different angle and has a different spin on it.
-They find it difficult because the lefthanders tend to hit more balls to their backhand side, which is usually their weaker side.
+Another obstacle that lefthanders might face is that some righthanded tennis players don’t like to play against them lefthanders.
+Righthanders get confused because the ball from a lefthander comes from a different angle and has a different spin on it, and they find it difficult because lefthanders hit more balls to their backhand side, which is usually their weaker side.
 Given a choice, most righthanders would rather avoid playing against a lefthander, although they aren’t always willing to admit it.

-These difficulties in learning to play tennis, and in finding opponents to play against, can cause some young lefthanders to give up the game before they have a chance to develop their skills.
-Those who persist can overcome the early challenges and develop into very good players.
-They look at the great lefthanded professional tennis players as role models, who inspire them to play more and to play better.
+These difficulties in learning the fundamentals of the game, and in finding opponents to play and practice against, can cause some young lefthanders to give up before they have a chance to develop their skills.
+Those who persist and continue to play and practice can overcome the early challenges and develop into very good players.

-The success of these lefthanders, and all the great lefthanders who have played before them, proves that lefthanders can play tennis just as well, or perhaps even better than righthanders, and they are role models for lefthanded tennis players, and lefthanded athletes in all sports.
-There could be even more lefthanders among the top players in tennis if there were more and better instructions available for lefthanders to learn from, and in the future there will be.
+As of April 2021, 14 of the top 100 men on the ATP tour, and 10 of the top 100 women on the WTA tour, are lefthanded players.
+There are many lefthanders among the best lefthanded in every era since the beginning of the game.
+The success of these lefthanders proves that lefthanders can play tennis just as well, or perhaps even better than righthanders.
+There could be even more lefthanders playing tennis, and playing it well, if there were more and better instructions available for lefthanders to learn from, and in the future there will be.

 Why Not More Lefthanded Tennis Players?